jackyzha0/bft-json-crdt/README.md

 # Byzantine Fault Tolerant CRDTs

-This work is mainly inspired by implementing Martin Kleppmann's 2022 paper on *Making CRDTs Byzantine Fault Tolerant* ([source](https://martin.kleppmann.com/papers/bft-crdt-papoc22.pdf)) on top of a simplified [Automerge](https://automerge.org/) implementation.
+This work is mainly inspired by implementing Martin Kleppmann's 2022 paper on *Making CRDTs Byzantine Fault Tolerant*[^2] on top of a simplified [Automerge](https://automerge.org/) implementation.

 The goal is to show a working prototype that demonstrated in simple code the ideas behind